Brucellosis is an infectious disease that occurs from contact with animals carrying brucella bacteria.

 - Weight loss

-High fever spikes usually occur every afternoon.
-The name "undulant" fever is because the fever rises and falls in waves.
+High fever spikes often occur every afternoon.
+The name undulant fever is often used to describe this disease because the fever rises and falls in waves.

 The illness may be chronic and last for years.